finos/common-domain-model/documentation/source/contribution.rst

 we recommend labelling the pull request with the user story label, i.e. "STORY-XYZ: ..." to facilitate its tracking.

-.. note:: It is not yet possible to use Rosetta to contribute updated test expectations, documentation, release notes or new sample data, so these must be provided to the CDM Maintainers via Slack or email.
+.. note:: It is not yet possible to contribute updated test expectations, documentation, release notes or new sample data, so these must be provided to the CDM Maintainers via Slack or email.

 Documentation
 """""""""""""

 The CDM documentation must be kept up-to-date with the model in production.
 Where applicable, the Contributor should provide accompanying documentation (in text format) that can be added to the CDM documentation for their proposed changes.

-The documentation includes *.rosetta* code snippets that directly illustrate explanations about certain model components, and those snippets are validated against the actual model definitions.
+The documentation includes code snippets that directly illustrate explanations about certain model components, and those snippets are validated against the actual model definitions.
 When a model change impacts those snippets, or if new relevant snippets should be added to support the documentation, those snippets should be provided together with the documentation update.

 Release note
 """"""""""""